xamarin/xamarin-forms-samples/Navigation/Hierarchical/README.md

 ---
 name: Xamarin.Forms - Hierarchical Navigation
-description: This sample demonstrates how to perform hierarchical navigation through a stack of pages in Xamarin.Forms.
+description: "How to perform hierarchical navigation through a stack of pages in Xamarin.Forms #navigation"
 page_type: sample
 languages:
 - csharp